 What do these new changes to allow short-term vacation rentals mean for affordable housing in the Town of Lyons?
 I started following this issue when Lyons staff and the PCDC first started looking at allowing short-term rentals, because I care about rental housing that people who work in town can afford.
 Some communities with unmanaged short-term vacation rentals deal with a new problem of fewer longer-term rentals that local employees can afford.
 I saw the PCDC and the Board of Trustees as a whole aim to balance minimal impact on neighborhoods and general ease of compliance for homeowners who want to rent out rooms in the homes they live in.
-Over the year I followed these discussions, I saw PCDC commissioners and trustees care about availability of long-term rentals for local employees.
+Over the year I followed these discussions, I saw most of the PCDC commissioners and trustees care about availability of long-term rentals for local employees.
 I’m glad a majority of both the commissioners and trustees voted in support of approaches that value the needs of affordable housing and long-term renters and not just property owners.

 The ordinance that was approved mentions both benefits and adverse effects of short-term vacation rentals.
 It states that allowing homeowners to rent rooms to overnight guests brings additional visitors to town to spend money at local shops, increasing revenue through additional sales taxes.
 It also states that renting short-term vacation rentals can include “adverse impacts upon adjacent properties, the character of residential neighborhoods, the availability of long-term rental housing, public services…”